sebastian-hofstaetter/tripclick/README.md

 ## TripClick Baselines Results

-For more information and commentary on the results, please seee our ECIR paper.
+For more information and commentary on the results, please see our ECIR paper.

 ### BM25 Top200 Re-Ranking